seanpm2001/Carbon-Design-System_IBM-Cloud/.github/ISSUE_TEMPLATE/user-feedback.md

 - Patterns (for example: Create flow, provisioning, world overview pages)
 - Page template (world overview, resource detail)

-> Note: the `ibmcloud / pal` repo should  be used for core and community patterns and components that live in Cloud PAL.
+> Note: the `ibmcloud / pal` repo should  be used for core and community patterns and components that live in `carbon-for-ibm-cloud`.
 >
 > **Is this related to global experiences?**
 >